Advancing Tools for Simulation-Based Inference: Outlook

 In this paper we have targeted the likelihood ratio extraction and improved some of the standard methods and techniques~\cite{Brehmer:2019xox}.
 First, we have compared different ways to encode the perturbative physics structure into the likelihood learning and shown how uncertainties due to limited training data can be estimated using repulsive ensembles.
 A critical numerical improvement came from fractional smearing and weighted network training.
 To further improve the training towards complex scattering processes, we have employed a Lorentz-equivariant geometric algebra transformer, L-GATr.
 We have illustrated and studied all these technical improvements for a simple toy model, including a detailed comparison of the advantages and disadvantages of morphing-aware and derivative learning.

 For a physics application, we have looked at determining three Wilson coefficients simultaneously from $W^\pm Z$ production kinematics.
-At the parton level, we confirmed that our approach is indeed optimal and extracts the true likelihood ratio over the entire relevant parameter space.
-At the reco-level we produced numerically stable results, with a significant improvement over a rate measurement and a 1-dimensional histogram of the $WZ$-invariant mass.
+At parton level, we confirmed that our approach is indeed optimal and extracts the true likelihood ratio over the entire relevant parameter space.
+The parton-level study served as a first benchmark for the novel morphing-aware approach.
+In the considered scenario, we found it to perform reasonably well but worse than the derivative learning method.
+At reco-level we produced numerically stable results, with a significant improvement over a rate measurement and a 1-dimensional histogram of the $WZ$-invariant mass.
 Our improved tool set will be the basis of a publicly available implementation as part of the next MadGraph/MadNIS release.